Bleitch17/Eeg-Classification/README.md

 ```
 conda --version
 ```
-and see a similar output:
+And see a similar output:
 ```
 conda 24.9.2
 ```